 Mayans had the Temazcal – which roughly translates as sweat lodge – while the Japanese have the mushi-buro, Russians have the Banya, and Finns have the sauna.
 Heat has long been used therapeutically in many cultures, and for good reason.
-Since posting about the science-backed benefits of sauna bathing and a review of the sauna I chose, I’ve received a few questions about how long one should stay in a sauna and whether or not it’s safe while pregnant or breastfeeding, so I thought I’d put together an intro guide for you.
+Since posting about the science-backed benefits of sauna bathing and a review of the sauna I chose, I’ve received a few questions about how to sauna, and whether or not it’s safe for breastfeeding moms and/or kids.

 Quick note: As always, that this is not medical advice and you should always talk to your healthcare provider about any questions you have.
 Now that we have that out of the way, let’s talk about what the research says regarding safety.